AdobeDocs/campaign-classic.en/help/platform/using/use-case.md

 # Use case{#use-case}

-## Create a filter on the email format of subscribers {#creating-a-filter-on-the-email-format-of-subscribers}
+## Creating a filter on the email format of subscribers {#creating-a-filter-on-the-email-format-of-subscribers}

 This use case will show you how to create a filter to sort newsletter subscriptions based on recipient email format.